nabong04/subsub/README.md

 # Subsub.js

-Subsub allows you to create mutlple callbacks for a single channel.
+Subsub allows you to create multiple callbacks for a single channel.

 # Usage